Jedd Gyorko: Professional career

-San Diego Padres

-Minor leagues
+Draft and minor leagues

 Professional teams coveted Gyorko for his hitting ability, though they did not expect him to play shortstop at the professional level.
 Though his throwing arm was viewed as strong enough to allow him to play at any position in the infield, analysts believed that Gyorko would not have sufficient range or speed to play shortstop professionally, and Gyorko understood he would likely change positions.
 Regarding his defense, Gyorko said "where I play [on defense] isn't a big concern for me.
 I'm just ready for this chance to live a dream and it will all work out."

 The San Diego Padres drafted Gyorko in the second round, with the 59th overall selection, of the 2010 Major League Baseball draft.
 They selected Gyorko as a third baseman.
 Gyorko signed with the Padres quickly, receiving a $614,700 signing bonus, while other draft selections held out for higher signing bonuses.
 After signing with the Padres, Gyorko was assigned to the Eugene Emeralds of the Class A Short Season Northwest League, where he hit .330 with five home runs, 18 RBIs, and 35 hits in 26 games.
 He was then promoted to the Fort Wayne TinCaps of the Class A Midwest League.
 He hit a home run in his first at-bat with the TinCaps.
 Gyorko batted .284 with 46 hits in 42 games.

 Gyorko began the 2011 season with the Lake Elsinore Storm of the Class A-Advanced California League.
 He split time between third base and designated hitter, as fellow third base prospect Edinson Rincon was also a member of the Storm.
 Gyorko appeared in the California/Carolina League All-Star Game, and was named the Top Star as he batted 2-for-4 with a run scored and one RBI.
 Gyorko batted .365 with 18 home runs and 74 RBIs for Lake Elsinore before he was promoted to the San Antonio Missions of the Double-A Texas League, following the promotion of Missions third baseman James Darnell.
 In 576 at-bats for Lake Elsinore and San Antonio, Gyorko had 192 hits, 25 home runs, 114 RBIs, a batting average of .333 and a .400 on-base percentage (OBP).
 Following the season, he competed in the Arizona Fall League.
 He was named the 10th best prospect in the AFL that year, after he led the league with a .437 batting average.